+We further suggest that the Committee on Diversity investigate contacting campus advisors.
 We suspect that few students are provided with information on becoming a library professional in their discussions with advisors.
 Because there are so many advisors at UC Berkeley, perhaps concentrating or starting with outreach to select departments would be the best way to start.